 The programs at Eagle Village combine intense family weekend sessions, excellent clinical expertise, spiritual strengthening and self-worth actualization as well as experience-based activities (learn by doing).
 As a result, many residents who would otherwise need two or three program placements can move through their entire healing process – from treatment to their transition back home or to a foster or adoptive home – all at Eagle Village, quickly and effectively.

-Eagle Village works with teenagers between the ages of 11 and 17 who are struggling with any number of emotional and behavioral issues.
+Eagle Village works with teenagers between the ages of 11 and 17 who are struggling with any number of emotional and behavioral issues following an abuse or neglect situation.
 We work to help each of them discover the great potential within themselves.
-Residents generally stay at Eagle Village for 9 to 12 months and by combining outstanding therapeutic care, spiritual guidance and leadership training as well as on-campus family weekends called L.E.G.A.C.E, we are able to give hurting teenagers and families hope for a better future.
+Residents generally stay at Eagle Village for 9 to 12 months and by combining outstanding therapeutic care, spiritual guidance and leadership training as well as on-campus family weekends called Legacy, we are able to give hurting teenagers and families hope for a better future.

 Eagle Village’s Assessment Program is designed to serve youth at-risk who are in need of a comprehensive individual and/or family psychological assessment with the goal of providing treatment recommendations.
 This comprehensive assessment is designed to identify strengths and needs of the child and those serious issues that are beginning to develop within the child, the family system, and community.